 Enter Maque DaVis of Cirque de Flambe, The Fremont Players and ex-President for Life of the Fremont Arts Council.
 Maque helped organize the Fremont Solstice Parade and created "Trolloween".
 Maque and Ron had often talked about bringing some acts from the Oregon Country Fair to Seattle, so in 2003 they joined ideas.
-Understanding the grand scope of a festival they brought in Tim Furst, aka Fyodor Karamazov of The Flying Karamazov Brothers, along with Sandy Palmer and Simon Neale of the Fremont Players to help organize the event.
-In 2004, with the help of Fremonstor Theatrical and Du Caniveaux and the contributions of many artists and sponsors, they created "The Moisture Festival" to bring Comedy/Varietè to the center of the universe and the greater Seattle area.
+Understanding the grand scope of producing a festival they brought in Tim Furst, aka Fyodor Karamazov of The Flying Karamazov Brothers, along with Sandy Palmer and Simon Neale of the Fremont Players to help organize the event.
+In 2004, with the help of Fremonstor Theatrical, Du Caniveaux and the contributions of many artists and sponsors, they created "The Moisture Festival" to bring comedy/varietè to the center of the universe and the greater

 The first festival was only five days long and held in a tent in Fremont, rented at a discount from His Reverend Chumleigh.
-Fortune was on the festival's side when many of our favorite artists responded to the request to perform in the tent and help us create and christen the first shows.
-It has continued to be the generosity and willingness of the comedy/varietè artists that keeps the festival alive.
+Fortune was on the festival's side when many of the organizers favorite artists responded to the request to perform in the tent and help create and christen the first shows.
+It has continued to be the generosity and willingness of the comedy/varietè/burlesque artists and musicians that keeps the festival alive.
 Also, it should be mentioned that there is much more to a festival than performing in it.
-There have always been many volunteers who work hard and share in the fun of making it happen.
+There have always been many gracious, hard working volunteers who share in the fun of making it happen.

-There were key sponsors who came on board with early enthusiasm.
-One was the Utilikilts company, Megan Hass and Steven Villegas.
-Another sponsor, an unassuming guy delivering the kegs to the tent for Hale's Brewery, turned out to be Mike Hale.
+Another key element has been local small business and individual sponsorship.
+That very first year, an unassuming guy delivering the kegs from Hale's Brewery to the tent turned out to be Mike Hale.
 He would end up bringing his wife Kathleen to an evening show and later they would offer to help in any way they could.
-This led to the Hale's Brewery warehouse space being converted to The Palladium for the two week 2005 festival, at which 13 of 19 shows sold out.
-Hales Palladium has been a venue each year since and serves as the heart of the festival ever since.
+This led to the Hale's Brewery warehouse space being converted to Hale’s Palladium.
+The Palladium has served as the heart of the festival ever since.
 Other sponsors have continued to come onboard because they like the sense of joy the festival brings to the community.